-Can Muslims Keep Dogs as A Pet?
+Can Muslims Keep Dogs In The House?

 Allah knows best and this is one of the reasons why Muslims are not allowed to keep dogs as pets in the house.
 As Muslims, we do not have to ask for the reason for everything that Allah tells us to do or the Prophet PBUH tells us to do.

-What The Quran Says About Dogs in Islam
+What The Quran Says About Dogs

 Recently I was talking to someone about dogs in Islam and the common idea is that they are not allowed except for hunting, farming, and a few other exceptions that are mentioned above.